-While CableCARDs were limited to one-way function by MVPDs as a license condition rather than a technical requirement, and were hampered by poor support from Cable operators, the competitive
+While CableCARDs were limited to one-way function by MVPDs as a license condition80 rather than a technical requirement, and were hampered by poor support from Cable operators81, the competitive

-&lt;sup>80 The cable industry itself promoted and licensed a "tru2-way" implementation relying on the same CableCARDs, purportedly to support competitive devices but saddled with additional license restrictions
+80 The cable industry itself promoted and licensed a "tru2-way" implementation relying on the same CableCARDs, purportedly to support competitive devices but saddled with additional license restrictions

-&lt;sup>81 Criticism of the extent and quality of cable industry support for CableCARD-reliant retail devices has been repeatedly acknowledged in FCC and judicial records, including by the FCC itself and the Court of Appeals.
+81 Criticism of the extent and quality of cable industry support for CableCARD-reliant retail devices has been repeatedly acknowledged in FCC and judicial records, including by the FCC itself and the Court of Appeals.
 See, e.g., In the Matter of Implementation of Section 304 of the Telecommunications Act of 1996, Commercial Availability of Navigation Devices, CS Dkt.
 No. 97-80, Second Report and Order ¶ 39 & n.162 (Mar.
-17, 2005); Federal proposal would enable third party devices and unique user interfaces to present two-way services.
+17, 2005); Federal Communications Commission, Connecting America: The National Broadband Plan § 4.2 at 52" ([C]onsumers who proposal would enable third party devices and unique user interfaces to present two-way services.
 Despite baseless assertions that competitive guides were always meant to be "transitional" features or that CableCards (hence all competitive devices) were designed as inherently "one way," the Competitive proposal enables the intent to create a competitive market for two-way navigation devices.
 Such devices will have access to the services the customer has paid for, including traditional services such as linear television, Video On Demand, and Pay Per View, and new services such as "cloud" DVR and out-of-home viewing.
 Separating the MVPD user interface from these services will foster innovation in their usage, just as CableCARD devices brought several new innovations to Cable.